 - Learning Mentor to provide support for families and pupils.
 This will include: supporting improved attendance and punctuality; supporting families when they need extra help; the development of children's social skills; support for schildren's emotional and mental wellbeing

 - Attendance officer for the Mossley and Carrbrook Schools' Partnership to support attendance and punctuality.

-- Widen the opportunities available to disadvantaged children through educational visits, residential for Y5&6 and instrumental tuition.
+- Widen the opportunities available to disadvantaged children through educational visits and instrumental tuition.

 We will monitor the impact of this strategy through regular data analysis of children reaching age related expectations and the progress they are making.
 We will analyse end of Key Stage SATs results to compare the performance of less advantaged pupils to other pupils.
 We will internally review our pupil premium strategy at the start of each financial year and publish our Pupil Premium Impact report each September to reflect the impact of the use of the Pupil Premium over the previous academic year.